kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

     [13/03/2024, 21:14:43] Niramisa Weiss: Folder in there with screenshots</br>
     [13/03/2024, 21:14:51] Niramisa Weiss: Let me know if you need access</br>

+- I didn't get back to finishing this conversation until the early hours of the following morning.
+- It's as if something interrupted the flow while I was walking and texting on my way back home from choir.
 - Here is the [whole WhatsApp chat with Jorge](../../../content/whatsapps/jorge-chat.txt).
 - It's interesting how I mention the `@drmuffy` account I was using for Polygon at the time.
 - I see the handle has been completely taken over now, the time of writing being 20th October 2025.